 6. Compare rates

-Timesheets, shift notes and payment are all managed through the Better Caring platform, so you don’t need to worry about cash handling.
+Timesheets, shift notes and payment are all managed through the Mable platform, so you don’t need to worry about cash handling.

 7. It’s a relationship

 Inviting someone into your home to provide care can be a great experience for you, your family, and the care worker.
-Hiring a care worker through the Better Caring platform means that you can develop an ongoing relationship with someone that understands the needs of your family.
+Hiring a care worker through the Mable platform means that you can develop an ongoing relationship with someone that understands the needs of your family.

 8. Think outside the box!